Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Social media can also be a valuable tool to predict the next big thing.
 Rising giant Shein has captured huge crowds on social platforms by using analytics software to trawl through the posts of influencers and designers to discover the latest trends.

-3D printing can help fashion brands to increase personalization and meet their sustainability goals.
+3D printing can help retailers to increase personalization and become the sustainable fashion brands that modern consumers desire.
 This technology allows intricate digital designs to be precisely printed by a machine, minimizing manufacturing error and resource waste.

 Currently, 3D printing in fashion is mostly limited to show pieces — designer Asher Levine has created one-off pieces for music stars such as Grimes, Lady Gaga and Lil Nas X, for example.
 However, innovative brands hope to bring 3D-printed garments to the masses.
 For instance, last year saw the launch of 3D-TEX, a start-up that intends to produce 80,000 seam-free garments annually using 3D knitting technology.